AeroPress logo

 All articles

-What grind size should I use?Updated 9 months ago
+What grind size should I use?Updated a year ago

 For the best brewing experience: Use a medium-fine grind size, shake to level the bed of coffee grounds before pouring in the water, and pour the water slowly.